Unstructured-IO/unstructured-python-client/README.md

 Warning: this feature causes the `parent_id` metadata generation in elements to be disabled, as that requires having context of multiple pages.

-The amount of threads that will be used for sending individual pdf pages, is controlled by `UNSTRUCTURED_CLIENT_SPLIT_CALL_THREADS` env var.
+The amount of workers that will be used for sending individual pdf pages, is controlled by `split_pdf_concurrency_level`.
 By default it equals to 5.
 It can't be more than 15, to avoid too high resource usage and costs.

 <!-- No SDK Example Usage -->